-The work of Professor Stephen Oppenheimer in the Journey of Mankind Genetic Map, tracing the migration of modern man out of Africa 85,000 years ago from our ancestral home, proves that we had beachcombed our way along the coastlines to reach the Timor Sea.
-Between seventy and sixty thousand years ago our ancestors would have stood on the shores of South East Asia, then known as Sundaland, where without doubt they would have observed the smoke from the distant bushfires caused by lightening on a land that had not yet been reached.
-With fluctuating sea levels, Oppenheimer shows how our window of opportunity to get to Australia was between sixty five and seventy thousand years ago - by boat.
+The work of Professor Stephen Oppenheimer in the Journey of Mankind Genetic Map, tracing the migration of anatomically modern humans out of Africa 85,000 years ago from our ancestral home, proves that we had beach-combed our way along the coastlines to reach the Timor Sea.
+Between sixty and fifty thousand years ago our ancestors would have stood on the shores of South East Asia, then known as Sundaland, where without doubt they would have observed the smoke from the distant bushfires caused by lightening on a land that had not yet been reached.
+With fluctuating sea levels, Oppenheimer shows how ‘our’ window of opportunity to get to Australia was achieved by sea-craft.

-The painting below of a four man canoe with upswept prow and stern, quite possibly the world’s oldest boat painting, is located at a site in the Kimberleys which has other art.
+The painting below of a four man canoe with upswept prow and stern, possibly the world’s oldest boat painting, is located at a site in the Kimberley.
 Significantly, another panel depicts a long line of twenty-six or more antlered, four legged animals standing along a simple, single base-line.

 Deer Painting Panel

 Deer of any kind have never been part of Australia’s fauna.
 As noted by the great 19th century naturalist Alfred Russel Wallace, the incidence of placental, hoofed mammals such as deer ceases abruptly beyond a line drawn east of Java, Borneo and the Philippines.
 Conversely, the Australasian continent’s predominantly marsupial fauna such as koalas and kangaroos are never found any further west of this same line.
-To have depicted deer, the Bradshaw artist would therefore have had to voyage across the Timor Strait.
-Very likely the species of deer depicted in the painting is the sambar, a magnificently-antlered variety, small herds of which still exist in Borneo, but which may well have been more widespread across the then sub-continental Southeast Asia at the time of the Ice Age.
+To have depicted deer, the artist would have had to voyage across the Timor Strait.
+Very likely the species of deer depicted in the painting is the sambar, an antlered variety, small herds of which still exist in Borneo but which may well have been more widespread across the then sub-continental Southeast Asia at the time of the Ice Age.

 Exploring the Kimberley

 The approximate date of the colonisation of this continent is based on scientific evidence.
-The date of the Bradshaw Paintings, or Gwion Gwion, is not.
-Infact, the mystery surrounding this distinctive style of rock art, who the artists were, when they were painted, and for what reason, is part of their attraction.
+The date of the Gwion Gwion rock art is not.
+In fact, the mystery surrounding this distinctive style of rock art, who the artists were, when they were painted, and for what reason, is part of their attraction.
 Unfortunately this mystery has sometimes been used as a political vehicle to hijack the art, and in so doing, obscure their beauty and sophistication.
 It also complicates their preservation.